 ‘I’d love to do it – sometime.’

-I retired as primary school principal in Newport, Co.
+I had retired as primary school principal in Newport, Co.
 Mayo at Christmas 2010.
-During the following summer, I was researching various options when I noticed that VSO (Voluntary Service Overseas) were seeking education professionals in various countries.
+During the following summer, I researched various options when I noticed that VSO (Voluntary Service Overseas) were seeking education advisors in various countries.
 This immediately caught my attention.
 I duly applied, was interviewed in October in Dublin, and in November was offered a placement as Education Advisor in Yambio, South Sudan.
 I had two weeks in which to make up my mind about accepting or rejecting the offer.

 My initial reaction was wariness, having read of conflict in Sudan over many years.
 I made extensive enquiries and was reassured about the security situation.
 Having discussed the matter with my family, and with their full support, I accepted the offer.

-I was well-prepared by VSO Ireland over the next couple of months.
+I was well-prepared by VSO over the next couple of months.
 Finally, at the end of January 2012, I was on my way to Africa.
 Leaving my family was definitely the hardest part, as I knew it would be.
 But I was happy to meet Keith, my colleague from England, in Heathrow Airport.
-We were the first VSO volunteers in South Sudan; my badge identified me as VSO 001.
-We had ten days of in-country training in Juba, capital of South Sudan, which included security awareness and lessons in the local Zande language.
+We were the first VSO volunteers in South Sudan - my badge identified me as VSO 001.
+We had ten days of in-country training in Juba, capital of South Sudan, which included security awareness and learning the local Zande language.

 The work description I had been given was to build capacity in the county education office and education centre staffs, to improve co-ordination of educational services, and to help organise the training of teachers, inspectors and Parent-Teacher Associations.
 After decades of neglect by the Khartoum government, the educational infrastructure in South Sudan was at ground zero.
-Schools had few resources and text-books were very scarce.
-There was little classroom furniture and many classes were taught under trees.
+Schools had few resources/ materials, text-books were very scarce.
+There was little classroom furniture, and many classes were taught under trees.
 But the locals were easy to get on with, and appreciated our willingness to leave home and work to improve their lot.
 Gradually, with co-operation of all involved, progress became evident.
-I travelled around on my motorbike, reliving my time as a young teacher on my Honda 50 in Dublin!
+I travelled around on my motor-bike, reliving my time as a young teacher on my Honda 50 in Dublin!

 Among all the poverty and illness in South Sudan, there is a wonderful atmosphere of life and fun.
 It is easy to discern a sense of kinship, community and loyalty, with people quick to laugh and smile.
 There is the daily struggle for survival but there is grace and dignity in that struggle.
 I had mixed emotions leaving, but very happy to be going home.
 Since then, I have been saddened to see the country slide back into conflict and pray that my friends keep safe.